Bereket635/Bereket635/README.md

 # Hi there!
-I'm Bereket
+My name is Bereket Kasahun

-I'm a Grade 11 student from Ethiopia who is passionate about cybersecurity, Python programming, Android development, and building practical tech projects.
+I'm a Grade 12 student from Ethiopia who is passionate about cybersecurity, Python programming, Android development, and building practical tech projects.

 ## Contact Me